qianweicheng/rasa/edo_pro/rasasc/data/nlu.md

 ## intent:enable_imessage_app
 - how to link imessage app for email?
 - hi! how do i link imessage app for email?
+- How do I enable the iMessage app for Email?
+- Hello, How do I enable the iMessage app for Email?

 ## intent:environment_staging_release
 - test environment staging release of of iphone